European Accessibility Act (EAA) Compliance Guide What it means for websites, apps, and digital products

 • 28 June 2022: Transposition into national law completed across EU Member States.

-Key Aspects of EN 301 549
+Key aspects of EN 301 549

-• Comprehensive Coverage: Applies to websites, mobile applications, software, electronic documents, and hardware devices including self-service terminals.
+• Comprehensive coverage: Applies to websites, mobile applications, software, electronic documents, and hardware devices including self-service terminals.

-• WCAG Integration: Incorporates all WCAG 2.1 Level A and AA success criteria for web content, making WCAG 2.1 AA conformance a core requirement.
+• WCAG integration: Incorporates all WCAG 2.1 Level A and AA success criteria for web content, making WCAG 2.1 AA conformance a core requirement.

-• Beyond Web Standards: Extends requirements to non-web software, hardware, and telecommunications equipment not covered by WCAG alone.
+• Beyond web standards: Extends requirements to non-web software, hardware, and telecommunications equipment not covered by WCAG alone.

-• Regular Updates: The standard is periodically revised to align with evolving accessibility best practices and emerging technologies.
+• Regular updates: The standard is periodically revised to align with evolving accessibility best practices and emerging technologies.

-Who Must Comply with the EAA?
+Who must comply with the EAA?

 • Ensure WCAG 2.1 Level AA conformance for websites and mobile applications.